 - To generally support your membership and/or your donations to us

 - Verify your identity and/or remember your personal settings (including your preferences)

 Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible, including but not limited to malware scanning.
 For more information, please click here.

 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.

 All credit card transactions are processed through a gateway provider and are not stored or processed on our servers.

 Some information related to your payment are saved into our Salesforce system for ongoing administration of Youth on Course.
 That information does not include the full credit card number and access to this information is controlled by permissions.

 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.

 We may use anonymous cookies to record non-personal information such as website activity, date and time of visit, and domain type.
 We may use this information for retargeting purposes.

 We may share Personally Identifiable Information with our affiliates and certain third-party service providers for the purposes described in this Policy.
-Some examples include but are not limited to loading information into Salesforce, sending to a mail fulfillment vendor to mail membership cards, and pushing into the USGA GHIN system to provide a handicap number.
+Some examples include but are not limited to loading information into Salesforce, sending to a mail fulfillment vendor, and pushing into the USGA GHIN system to provide a handicap number.